gamemanual0/gm0/source/docs/hardware-basics/tips-and-tricks.rst

   the hex socket head  is damaged or worn out and thus the regular hex driver doesn't provide enough holding power to loosen the screw.
 Here are some ways to deal with the problem.

-  * Get a better hex driver.
+  - Get a better hex driver.
 Hex driver can also be worn out, especially ball head hex drivers.
 Get a new hex driver (not ball head), which is not yet worn out, and it might give you more traction with stubborn screws.
-  * Put a rubber band between the tip of the hex driver and the socket.
+  - Put a rubber band between the tip of the hex driver and the socket.
     This increases the traction.
-  * Use a hacksaw or a dremel to cut a slot in the screw head, turning it into a slotted screw that can be removed using regular flat screwdriver.
+  - Use a hacksaw or a Dremel to cut a slot in the screw head, turning it into a slotted screw that can be removed using regular flat screwdriver.
-  * If nothing works, drill it out.
+  - If nothing works, drill it out.

   Needless to say, once you removed the damaged screw, discard it immediately - do not put it back in the box with other screws.